Billionaire Profile

 Founded Stony Brook Women's Leadership Council

-Created a mentoring program for undergraduate women at Stony Brook University.
+Founded a mentoring program for outstanding undergraduate women at Stony Brook University.

 2019

-Chair of the board of trustees of Cold Spring Harbor Laboratory
+Chair of the Board of Trustees, Cold Spring Harbor Laboratory

 2024